-Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Parties The Code of Conduct is enacted when agreed and adopted by the World Heritage Committee.
-New States Members of the World Heritage Committee commit to the Code of Conduct when elected at the General Assembly of States Parties to the Convention.
-See also comments by Switzerland in the "chapeau" of this section.
-Code of Conduct Text as examined by the Open-ended working group during its 3rd meeting The Members of the Intergovernmental Committee for the Protection of the World Cultural and Natural Heritage, called the World Heritage Committee and hereinafter referred to as the "Committee", Being mindful, that the Committee is responsible for the implementation of the World Heritage Convention, Recognizing, that its work should always be governed by the provisions of the World Heritage Convention, its Operational Guidelines and Rules of Procedure, Taking responsibility for its decisions, Pursuing the highest standards of integrity and conduct, Commit to abide and follow the Code of Conduct during their tenure on the Committee:
+Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Parties Code of Conduct See also the contribution submitted by the Russian Federation in advance of the third meeting of the Open-ended working group.
+Text as examined by the Open-ended working group during its 3rd meeting The Members of the Intergovernmental Committee for the Protection of the World Cultural and Natural Heritage, called the World Heritage Committee and hereinafter referred to as the "Committee", Being mindful, that the Committee is responsible for the implementation of the World Heritage Convention, Recognizing, that its work should always be governed by the provisions of the World Heritage Convention, its Operational Guidelines and Rules of Procedure, Taking responsibility for its decisions, See also the contribution submitted by the Russian Federation in advance of the third meeting of the Open-ended working group (paragraphs 1,2,3 and 5).
+Pursuing the highest standards of integrity and conduct, Commit to abide and follow the Code of Conduct during their tenure on the Committee:

-Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Partie Clean text after integration of amendments made by the Open-ended working group during its 3rd meeting he States Parties to the World Heritage Convention meeting in General ssembly, Emphasizing the collective responsibility of all stakeholders - States Parties, World Heritage Centre and the Advisory Bodies - to uphold the integrity and the credibility of the Convention and, as such, expecting all stakeholders to conduct themselves according to the highest ethical standards of professionalism, equity and transparency (Resolution 22 GA 10), Being mindful that the States Parties are responsible for the implementation of the Convention and take responsibility for their decisions, Recognizing that the States Parties' decisions and actions should always be governed by the provisions of the Convention, its Operational Guidelines and Rules of Procedure, Agreeing that a [Code of Conduct] is needed to highlight obligations under the Convention and to set out ethical principles and good behaviour, Recalling that this [Code of Conduct] is not legally binding, Approve to the following [Code of Conduct], and call upon all stakeholders to honour its contents,
+Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Partic Clean text after integration of amendments made by the Open-ended working group during its 3rd meeting he States Parties to the World Heritage Convention meeting in General ssembly, Emphasizing the collective responsibility of all stakeholders - States Parties, World Heritage Centre and the Advisory Bodies - to uphold the integrity and the credibility of the Convention and, as such, expecting all stakeholders to conduct themselves according to the highest ethical standards of professionalism, equity and transparency (Resolution 22 GA 10), [pending the issue of the addressees of the text: applies to following 3 paras] Being mindful that the States Parties are responsible for the implementation of the Convention, Recognizing that the States Parties' decisions and actions should always be governed by the provisions of the Convention, its Operational Guidelines and Rules of Procedure, Agreeing that a [Code of Conduct] is needed to highlight obligations under the Convention and to set out ethical principles and good behaviour, Recalling that this [Code of Conduct] is not legally binding, Approve to the following [Code of Conduct], and call upon all stakeholders to honour its contents,